jtdubya/LapTimerServer/README.md

 1. Get current race results for a specific lap timer

 ## Getting started
-* Build the project, run it and view the Swagger to view and test endpoints
+* Build and run the project
+* Swagger is accessible from the root URL to view and test endpoints
 * Check out the [integration tests](Tests/ControllerIntegrationTests/RaceTimerIntegrationTests.cs) to see the RaceTimer controller behavior

 ## Race Manager